Tracks Through Time

 The age of railroading, for Santa Fe, at long last, had begun.

-The second part of this history, from 1880 to the present, will be published in the Spring 2022 edition of El Palacio.
+The second part of this history, from 1880 to the present, was published in the Spring 2022 edition of El Palacio.

 Fred Friedman has an extensive background in the state’s railroading past.
 He oversaw New Mexico railroad issues for decades and is recognized as an authority on the subject.
 As a board member of the state Historical Society, he lectures on numerous aspects of New Mexico and its railroads.